 Do you use a subnet calculator to help manage your network?
 An IP subnet calculator is responsible for returning a range of information regarding subnets, subnet masks, network addresses, usable host ranges, IP class, and much more.

 What a subnet calculator does differs between tools, which is why it’s so important to carefully consider which subnet calculator and subnet scanning utilities are best suited to you and your organization.
-In this guide, I’ll explain how these automated calculators can help you better understands IP addresses and subnets.
-If you’re interested in checking out an excellent subnet calculator, I recommend starting with SolarWinds® Engineer’s Toolset™—you’ll get an enterprise-grade subnet tool, plus other incredibly useful system management features.
+In this guide, I’ll explain how these automated calculators can help you better understand IP addresses and subnets.
+If you’re interested in checking out an excellent subnet calculator, I recommend starting with SolarWinds® Engineer’s Toolset™ — you’ll get an enterprise-grade subnet tool, plus other incredibly useful network management features.
+For a free, easy-to-use tool, try SolarWinds Advanced Subnet Calculator.

 What Is a Subnet?